 - DSP Register Optimization: DSP Register Optimization can move registers out of the DSP cell into the logic array or from logic to DSP cells if it improves the delay on the critical path. - Shift Register to Pipeline Optimization: Shift Register to Pipeline Optimization turns a shift register with fixed length to dynamically adjusted register pipeline and places the pipeline optimally to improve timing.
-Only SRLs with the PHYS\SRL2PIPELINE attribute set to TRUE are considered for this optimization.
+Only SRLs with the PHYS_SRL2PIPELINE attribute set to TRUE are considered for this optimization.
 The pull/push of FFs happens on the SRL's Q-pin.
-The SRL length needs to be fixed and dynamic SRLs are not supported for this optimization. - Shift Register Optimization: The shift register optimization improves timing on negative slack paths between shift register cells (SRLs) and other logic cells. - Block RAM Register Optimization: Block RAM Register Optimization can move registers out of the block RAM cell into the logic array or from logic to block RAM cells if it improves the delay on the critical path. - URAM Register Optimization: UltraRAM Register Optimization can move registers out of the UltraRAM cell into the logic array or from logic to UltraRAM cells if it improves the delay on the critical path. - Dynamic/Static Region Interface Net Replication: Optimization to replicate drivers on static design to reconfigurable module boundary paths in DFX flow.
+The SRL length needs to be fixed and dynamic SRLs are not supported for this optimization. - Shift Register Optimization: The shift register optimization improves timing on negative slack paths between shift register cells (SRLs) and other logic cells. - Block RAM Register Optimization: Block RAM Register Optimization can move registers out of the block RAM cell into the logic array or from logic to block RAM cells if it improves the delay on the critical path.